 Credit cards offer security in emergencies and a reduced need to carry cash as well as enhanced personal responsibility.
-Save your credit card for budgeted purchases and emergencies, and to avoid interest, pay the bill off in full every month to avoid interest.
+Save your credit card for budgeted purchases and emergencies, and to avoid interest, pay the bill off in full every month.